 - Building interior

 - Building exterior

 - The site

 - Subfloor In Part

 - Roof Space ONLY Partial

 - Exterior roof- Partial

-- As stated in this report.
+- Garage

 Areas not inspected

 The inspection did not include areas, which were inaccessible, not readily accessible or obstructed at the time of inspection.
 The Consultant did not move or remove any obstructions which may be concealing evidence of defects.